 Food history is always fascinating isn't it?

-I realised that pre-made Japanese curry cubes are not so accessible in local supermarkets in some countries or they are ridiculously expensive, so I thought this is a useful recipe to share!
+I realised that pre-made Japanese curry cubes are not so accessible in local supermarkets in some countries or they can be expensive, so I thought this is a useful recipe to share!

 What to put in a Japanese Curry